geekhmer/geekhmer.github.io/source/_posts/2014-08-29-workshop-learn-ruby-on-rails-in-a-weekend.markdown

 <p>
   - Completed exercises on tryruby.org.<br/>
-  - Your laptop to be installed with Ruby 2.1 and Rails 4 (we'll get this done on Friday).
+  - Your laptop to be installed with Ruby 2.1 and Rails 4 (we'll get this done on Saturday).
 </p>

 <h3>Schedule</h3>